 Our MPA graduates are prepared for senior roles in a variety of governmental institutions and public agencies, in the nonprofit sector, and in the private sector, such as:

-» A leadership position in government, a nonprofit organization, or within the government affairs team for an engineering firm or other for-profit business.
+- Leadership positions in government, nonprofit organizations, or within the government affairs team for an engineering firm or other for-profit business.

-» A senior level position in U.S. local and state government, such as director of immigrant affairs for a major city, or a state budget director.
+- Senior level positions in U.S. local and state government, such as director of immigrant affairs for a major city, or a state budget director.